O-Cedar EasyWring Microfiber Spin Mop · โ˜… 4.7 Editor's Choice Spin Mop Check price on Amazon →

 Yes, with the right wring setting.
 Press the foot pedal fully to wring the head to damp (not wet) for sealed hardwood.
 The microfiber holds enough moisture to clean without leaving the standing water that causes warping.
 For unsealed wood or older finishes that have lost their sealer, no mop is fully safe and a dry method is better.

 Every 3 months at weekly use is the sweet spot.
 The microfiber can be machine washed 30 to 40 times before the fibers start to mat and lose pickup.
 We replace at the first sign of streaking or reduced absorbency.
-The replacement heads are $7 each and widely stocked at grocery and hardware retailers.
+The replacement heads the price each and widely stocked at grocery and hardware retailers.

 Yes for any mop that fits in the wringer well.
 The wringer well is shaped for the O-Cedar microfiber head, but standard sponge mops and string mops can be wrung by hand using the splash guard as a press surface.
 The bucket is a useful all-purpose 2.5-gallon container even if you switch mop systems later.